Trisecant Flops, their associated K3 surfaces and the rationality of some Fano fourfolds: Rationality of cubics in C42 via congruences of 8-secant twisted cubics

-with $V$ a smooth del Pezzo fivefold.
-The inverse $\alpha^{-1}:V\map\p^5$ is the linear projection from the linear span of the conic obtained as the image via $\alpha$ of the unique quadric hypersurface through $B$.
-The surfaces $S=\alpha(D)\subset V$ with $D\in\mathcal D$ general are smooth surfaces of degree 9 and sectional genus 2 obtained from $\p^2$ via the linear system of quintics having four double points (or equivalently via the linear system of quartics with a double point and three simple base points).
-Since the Hilbert scheme $\mathcal Con$ of conics in $V$ has dimension 10 and since a surface $S\subset\p^9$ contains only a pencil of conics, we deduce that the above surfaces describe a family $\mathcal S$ of dimension $25=\dim(\mathcal Con)+\dim(\mathcal D)-1$.
-Since $\h^0(N_{S/V})=25$ for a general $S=\alpha(D)\in\mathcal S$, we deduce that the family of surfaces of degree 9 and sectional genus 2 contained in $V$ is generically smooth of dimension 25.
-In conclusion every del Pezzo fivefold $V$ contains such a 25 dimensional family by reverting the above constructions, that is by projecting $V$ from a general conic onto $\p^5$.
+be the inverse of the projection from $\Pi$ (see Proposition \ref{birV}).
+Let $\mathcal D$ be the family of quintic del Pezzo surfaces described in Proposition~\ref{CB5}, and let $D\in \mathcal D$ be a general member.
+The smooth surfaces $S=\alpha(D)\subset V\subset\p^8$ have degree 9 and sectional genus 2 and are obtained from $\p^2$ via the linear system of quintics having four double points (or equivalently via the linear system of quartics with a double point and three simple base points) as shown in the proof of Proposition \ref{CB5}.
+Since the Hilbert scheme $\mathcal Con$ of conics in $V$ has dimension 10 (see Remark \ref{F1F2}) and since the conics on such a surface $S\subset\p^8$ belong to the unique pencil of conics on $S$ (represented on the plane by the conics through the four base points of the linear system), we deduce that the above surfaces describe a family $\mathcal S\subset\mathrm{Hilb}_V$ of dimension at least $\dim(\mathcal Con)-1+\dim(\mathcal D)=10-1+16=25$.
+Since we have verified in a specific example of surface $[S]\in\mathcal S$ that $\h^0(N_{S/V})=25$, we deduce that the family $\mathcal S$ is generically smooth of dimension 25.

-The del Pezzo fivefold $V=\mathbb{G}(1,4)\cap\mathbb{P}^8\subset\p^8$ contains two distinct families of planes, which in the Chow ring of $\mathbb{G}(1,4)$ have classes $\sigma_{2,2}$ and $\sigma_{3,1}$.
-The first one has dimension 3 and through a point of $V$ there passes a unique plane of the family; the second one has dimension four and through a general point of $V$ there passes a one dimensional family of these planes.
-The projection from a plane $P$ of the first family restricts to a birational map

-such that the inverse $\beta\inv$ is given by quadric hypersurfaces vanishing on a degenerate cubic scroll $S(1,2)\subset H'\subset\p^5$, see for example \cite{Semple}.
-In this representation the planes through a point $q=\beta\inv(r)$, $r\in\p^5$ general, correspond, respectively, to the unique plane generated by $r$ and the directrix line of $S(1,2)$ and to the planes generated by $r$ and by a line of the ruling of $S(1,2)$.
-There exists a similar description for the families of planes via $\alpha$.

-The image via $\beta$ of a general $S\in \mathcal{S}$ is a surface of degree 9, sectional genus 2, cut out by 9 cubics, and having 5 nodes produced by the intersection of $P$ with the secant variety to $S$, a fact which can be easily verified by a direct computation via Macaulay2.
+Let $\beta:V\map \p^5$ be the birational map induced by the projection from a plane $P\subset V$ of the family $\mathcal F_1$, see Proposition \ref{birV}.
+The image via $\beta$ of a general $S\in \mathcal{S}$ is a surface of degree 9, sectional genus 2, cut out by 9 cubics and having 5 nodes produced by the intersection of $P$ with the secant variety to $S$, a fact which can be verified by a direct computation via \emph{Macaulay2} by following the first steps of the algorithm described in Remark \ref{algorithm S42} below (see also Subsection \ref{contid42}).